 Report on mileage, status, and condition of all vehicle assets acquired with FTA funds received from ODOT Public Transit is required at the end of each fiscal year.
 Reporting on status and condition of capitalized equipment and shelter/facility projects is also due at the same time.
 See OPTIS quarterly report information area of our site for more details.

-See the Reporting and Civil Rights sections of our site for information regarding specific regulations and reporting forms and deadlines in connection with receiving funding for providing general public transportation service.
+See the Reporting, Civil Rights, and Site Review sections of our site for information regarding specific regulations and reporting forms and deadlines connected to funding for general public transportation service.

 Reporting Civil Rights Site Review